 In short, yes, VPNs are legal in the US.
 However, using a VPN to try to hide any illegal activities you do can still land you in trouble.
 Here’s a more nuanced answer to that question, other ways that a virtual private network can be useful in America, and a listing of the best services to use here.

-Lots of good things to say about the US government but unfortunately, respecting people’s privacy is not one of them.
+Although there are a lot of good things to say about the US government, unfortunately, respecting people’s privacy is not one of them.
 I mean, the country has no data regulation laws that prevent ISPs or the government from collecting people’s personal data without authorization.

 A virtual private network (VPN), therefore, comes as the perfect solution for anybody looking to make their online activities private.